OSS-MLOPS-PLATFORM/oss-mlops-platform/applications/integration/documentation/integration-setup.md

 # How to Setup Cloud-HPC Integrated OSS Platform

 We will go thorugh the necessery configuration on how to make the OSS MLOps platofrm run in CSC CPouta and utilize Ray clusters run in CSC Mahti.
 We assume that you start from scratch.

+## Modifications

 Here are the done modifications:

 1. In kubeflow/in-cluster-setup/kubeflow/kustomization.yaml the following components are removed
    - Katib,